 For brands and publishers, your discovery method shapes your visibility and influence in generative systems:

-Each of the major players in AI search brings a different model, interface, and expectation to the way content is discovered.
-Generative Engine Optimization is still evolving, but one thing is clear: discovery lives across interfaces, in summaries, inside apps, and within conversations.
+Each of the major players in AI Search brings a different model, interface, and expectation to the way content is discovered.
+GEO is still evolving, but one thing is clear: Discovery lives across interfaces, in summaries, inside apps, and within conversations.
 Knowing how each platform works and how your content is accessed gives you the leverage to stay visible in this new layer of the web.

 If your brand isn’t being retrieved, synthesized, and cited in AI Overviews, AI Mode, ChatGPT, or Perplexity, you’re missing from the decisions that matter.
 Relevance Engineering structures content for clarity, optimizes for retrieval, and measures real impact.
 Content Resonance turns that visibility into lasting connection.